 Update and Revision History

-This page compiles updates and revisions to the data as of February 23, 2018.
+Note: Updates to this data product are discontinued.
+This page compiles updates and revisions to the data as of February 15, 2019.

 Since the last update of the data Agricultural Research Funding in the Public and Private Sectors (March 26, 2012), the following changes have been made.